 As you slept last night…

 Jesus was betrayed in the Garden by one of his disciples, Judas (Luke 22:47-48).
-Jesus was then taken to the former high priest, Annas (John 18:13).
-Jesus, the King of the Jews, was bound and delivered to Caiaphas, the reigning high priest who just happens to be the son-in-law of Annas (wink,wink).
-Then Jesus was taken before the Sanhedrin, a group of top ranking religious leaders who were modeled after a council of elders that Moses convened to administer justice to keep Israel pure before their God (see Numbers 11:16).
-Jesus, the Son of God was bound by man, the creation of God.
-The entire series of events leads us into what is commonly called “Good Friday.”
+He was then taken to the former high priest, Annas (John 18:13) in an attempt to conjure up formal charges against Him.
+Jesus, the King of the Jews, was then bound and delivered to Caiaphas, the reigning high priest who just happens to be the son-in-law of Annas (wink, wink).
+Finally, Jesus was taken before the Sanhedrin, a group of the top-ranking religious leaders who were to model God-centered wisdom.
+These men were modeled after the seventy elders in Israel under Moses (see Numbers 11:16).
+The irony is overwhelming: Jesus, the Redeemer of whom the Law of Moses pointed to had been tied up, wrongly accused, interrogated, beaten, and was in the process of being framed in order to be killed.
+The entire series of events leads us into what is commonly called, “Good Friday.”

 Jesus must have looked powerless through the events of the night.
-He looked like a man broken or caught depending on which side you were on.
-However, throughout the ordeal, Jesus is reminding us that the role that He is portraying is submission to the Father’s plan; it is not to be seen as a weakness on the part of Jesus to act against his captors.
-This is made clear when Peter is told by Jesus during His arrest in the garden, that he had at his disposal “twelve legions of angels” (see Matt.
-26:52-54) who could immediately take control of the situation.
-It is interesting to note that a legion was comprised of 6,000 soldiers.
+To the average person, Jesus must have looked like a broken man or a man who had been caught breaking the law.
+To those who know His life’s story, the meekness of Jesus is actually a posture of submission to the Father’s will.
+Jesus could crush his captors at any moment since there was an angelic army at the ready.
+Jesus made this clear during His arrest in the garden – He told Peter that he had at his disposal “twelve legions of angels” (see Matt.
+26:52-54) who would do His bidding.
+A legion was comprised of 6,000 soldiers.
 Twelve angelic legions would be 72,000 angels!
-In 2 Kings 19:35 we read of one angel killing 185,000 men in Sennacherib’s army in one night!
+In 2 Kings 19:35, we read of one angel killed 185,000 soldiers in Sennacherib’s army in one night!
 Powerless?
-I don’t think so.
-Jesus was playing a part and this is the way it had to be done; it was the will of the Father.
-Jesus indicates there is something greater being accomplished here – the Scriptures had to be fulfilled.
-Jesus was being driven by submission to the Father’s plan to bring hope to mankind, not self-protection or personal comfort.
+No. Jesus was playing a part, and this is how it had to be done; it was the will of the Father.
+Jesus is fulfilling Scriptures in portraying the Lamb of God that takes away the sin of the world (see John 1:29).

-Jesus is paraded through the streets, after being beaten… again.
+Jesus is paraded through the streets after being beaten… again.
 Jesus is directed to a hill outside of Jerusalem – the “hill” or “place of the skull.”
 Jesus is nailed to a Roman cross which is then dropped into a hole in the ground.
 Jesus will hang on this cross and ask the Father to forgive those who have put him there.
 He doesn’t call down insults or try to convince people of who He really is.
 Jesus simply does what He has always done – He reaches out to a criminal who hangs on a cross next to Him.
-You see, Jesus is determined to do the right thing; not the easy thing, not the most popular thing, the right thing.
-In this moment, to trust the Father is right.
-To reach out to a person in need is right.
+You see, Jesus is determined to do the right thing, not the easy thing, not the most popular thing, the right thing.
+At this moment, to trust the Father is what is most needful.
+To reach out to a person in need is the right thing to do.
 To forgive people who have nothing but hatred and malice in their hearts toward Him is right.

 Absolutely!
-Without Jesus acting in this way I would have no hope.
+Without Jesus acting in this way, I would have no hope.
 Why?
 It is because I am the person who has malice in my heart.
-I am the person who hated Christ.
-I am the person who needs to be reached.
-In the actions of Jesus, I find hope to deal with my issues.
-I find a God who does not give me what I deserve, but meets me at my point of need.
-It is in my moment-by-moment need that I find the grace of God expressed to me because Jesus Christ went through what He did and He never stopped trusting in the Father.
-Simply put, this is “Good Friday.”
+I am a person who hated Christ.
+I am the person who needed to be reached.
+In the actions of Jesus, I find hope to deal with my insecurities and failures.
+I see a God who does not give me what I deserve but meets me at my point of need.
+In my moment-by-moment need, I find the grace of God expressed to me through Jesus Christ precisely because of what Jesus did on the cross.
+A Christ-hater turned Christ-follower said it this way: